EricLafortune/BadApple/README.md

 ## Running

-The easiest way is to use the Mame emulator.
+The easiest way is to use the Mame emulator (version 0.243 or higher).

 On Linux, you can run the script to launch Mame with the proper options:

     ./run.sh

 Alternatively, you can run the Mame command manually.
 Remember that the demo targets a European system, with a display at 50 Hz.

 Once Mame is running and showing the TI-99/4A home screen:

 1. Press any key.
-2. Press `1` for "BAD APPLE" or `2` for "BAD APPLE WITH VOCALS".
+2. Press `2` for "BAD APPLE" or `3` for "BAD APPLE WITH VOCALS".

 You can exit Mame by pressing `Insert` and then `Esc`.